Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

     -   Edit Location page wireframe - [View](https://github.com/MSierag/It-sil-heve/blob/master/assets/images/wireframes/Itsilhevetablet.png?raw=true)

 ## Features
+-   Navbar at the top of the page is not visible on the Welcome page, but on all subsequent pages.
+The Register and Login pages show no buttons on the navbar yet.
+Once the user is successfully logged in the navbar displays the buttons "Home", "New item", "Locations" and "Logout".
+The buttons have a hover effect.

 ### Existing features

 #### Page specific features

+##### Welcome page

+-   Large title welcomes visitor to SiteStorage.

+-   A card the text Please register / login below is displayed underneath the title.

+-   Call to action button labelled "Register" which when clicked opens the Register page.

+-   Call to action button labelled "Login" which when clicked opens the Login page.

+-   The page is intentionally without a navbar, to ensure only registered users enter the site.

+##### Register page

+-   Top of the screen shows the navbar which is empty apart from the logo, no further buttons visible to visitors.

+-   Middle section holds a form with fields for Username and Password prefixed by an icon.

+-   Below the fields is a call to action button labelled "Register" which when clicked has two options:
+        -if the registration was successfull, the user is redirected to the Profile page with a flash message of "You are now registered"
+        -if the registration was unsuccessfull, the user receives a flash message "Username already exists" and is redirected to the Registration page.

+##### Login page

+-   Top of the screen shows the navbar which is empty apart from the logo, no further buttons visible to visitors.

+-   Middle section holds a form with fields for Username and Password prefixed by an icon.

+-   Below the fields is a call to action button labelled "Login" which when clicked has two options:
+        -if the login was successfull, the user is redirected to the Home page with a flash message of "Welcome (username)" -if the login was unsuccessfull, the user is redirected to the Login page with a flash message of "Username and / or password incorrect".

 ##### Home page

--   Background image which conveys the atmosphere of skating on natural ice in the Netherlands.

--   Name of the game and the topic are clearly visible.
-Text is intentionally kept to a minimum so as not to detract from the serene atmosphere of the background image.

--   Call to action button labelled "How to Play" which when clicked opens a modal with instructions to the game.

--   Call to action button labelled "Let's Play" which when clicked opens the game page.

--   Call to action button labelled "Scoreboard" which when clicked opens the scoreboard page.

-##### Game page

--   Top left of the screen holds a section labelled "Question" which shows the number question the current question is out of the maximum of ten questions in every game.

--   Top right of the screen holds a section labelled "Score" which shows the number of points accumulated in the game so far.
+-   Top of the screen shows the navbar which now show the buttons "Home", "New item", "Locations" and "Logout".

--   Middle section holds the question and a group of cards underneath which display the four possible answers to each question.
-The cards serve as buttons and have a hover effect.
-When selected the normally white background of the card changes colour to indicate whether the selection was correct or not.
+-   Below the navbar the page title of All Items is displayed.

--   Below the answers is a call to action button labelled "Home" which when clicked opens the home page.
+-   Below the title is a search field with two buttons to the right, Reset and Search.
+This allows the user to search the    items listed below.

+-   Middle section holds a collapsible  which displays all items in the database.
+The collapsed items displays a down caret, two buttons Edit and Used, the item name and the date it was received.
+When the user selects the down caret, the unfolded item shows the storage location, the item description and who took receipt of it.

+-   The Used button serves as the delete function.
+When pushed, the item is deleted from the database and the user receives a flash message of "Item deleted"

+-   The Edit button when pushed redirects the user to the Edit Item page

 ##### End of game page